Recruiting Resources

 Time: 15–90 minutes

 Use these materials in the context of a faculty meeting, staff meeting, or with teachers to get the facts out about grade 7-12 teaching and to encourage department members, teachers, recruiters, and advisors to speak positively and accurately about the teaching profession with students.
+Please check back often to make sure you have the latest version.

 Implementation

-Steps to doing a presentation Checklist
+Steps to doing a presentation:

 - Survey data on your presentation (results on pre/post survey, plus participant feedback).